Paku Alam X

-KGPAA Paku Alam X (born in Yogyakarta on 15 December 1962) is the Duke (Adipati) of Pakualaman, a small Javanese duchy in the Special Region of Yogyakarta, Indonesia.
+Paku Alam X, 10th Duke of Pakualaman (ꦦꦏꦸꦄꦭꦩ꧀꧇꧑꧐꧇; born 15 December 1962) is the Duke (Pangeran Adipati) of Pakualaman, a Javanese Principality in the Special Region of Yogyakarta, Indonesia.
 He succeeded as Paku Alam upon the death of the previous ruler, his father Paku Alam IX, who died on 21 November 2015.
 He was formally crowned with the Royal Javanese title of Kanjeng Gusti Pangeran Adipati Arya (KGPAA) Paku Alam X on 7 January 2016, and as stated in the National Constitution, on 25 May 2016, He was sworn and appointed as the hereditary Vice-Governor of Yogyakarta Special Region.

 Personal details

 Paku Alam X, whose given name is RM Wijoseno Hario Bimo, is the eldest son of his father Paku Alam IX.
 In court circles in Yogyakarta, before he was appointed Paku Alam X he carried the royal title Kanjeng Gusti Pangeran Haryo (KGPH) Suryodilogo.

 Paku Alam X was educated at schools in Jakarta and Yogyakarta before becoming a student in management studies in the Economics Faculty at the "Veteran" National Development University (Universitas Pembangunan Nasional (UPN) "Veteran") in Yogyakarta.
 In 1991 he became a civil servant in the Yogyakarta Regional Government and has held a series of positions in the Yogyakarta administration since then.

 Like his predecessor, he was formally installed as the Vice-Governor of the Yogyakarta Special Region on 25 May 2016, currently serving with Sri Sultan Hamengko Buwono X.

 Paku Alam X's official residence is the Pakualaman Palace in Yogyakarta, a short distance to the east of the main alun-alun square in the centre of the city.